Updated 17 min read

 Spec-Driven Quality

 The spec defines what production-ready means before code exists.
-Acceptance criteria are testable.
+Acceptance criteria are testable—each one maps to an E2E test with TDD proof (RED_CONFIRMED before GREEN_CONFIRMED).
 Scope items trace to ACs.
 The agent validates against the spec—not against vibes.

 This means quality is structural, not accidental.